numbas/editor-docs/source/question-reference.rst

 Editing history
 ===============

 Each time you make a change to a question, it's saved to the database.
-You can see the full editing history of your question in this tab, and revert back to a previous state by clicking on a version's timestamp.
+You can see the full editing history of your question in this tab, and revert back to a previous state by clicking on the :guilabel:`Restore` link.

+You can add a comment describing what you've changed by clicking on the corresponding entry in the current version's :guilabel:`Comment` column.

 Each time somebody uses the :guilabel:`Feedback` button to provide feedback on the suitability for use of this question, an entry is added to the editing history so you can see when the question was last usable.

-You can add a comment describing what you've changed by clicking on the corresponding entry in the current version's :guilabel:`Comment` column.
+You and your co-authors can write general comments on a question by clicking the :guilabel:`Write a comment` button.

 Access
 ======